 We have NOW Produced a Feature Length Award-winning Film to Air on PBS Affiliates throughout the Nation.
 WHAT NEXT?

 We still need your support to make sure this film has a lasting impact in communities throughout the country to assist them in uplifting the lives of young people who would otherwise have very limited chances of success.
 By fully distributing this film, and turning local screenings into communitywide action-planning for collective impact in cities across the nation.

 Sam Pollard is a primetime Emmy award-winning producer, writer and director with over 30 years experience.
 Sam’s career as a producer started in 1989 when he produced the documentary series “Eyes on the Prize II: America at the Racial Crosswords”, for one of which he received an Emmy.
 Later he co-produced Henry Hampton’s last documentary series “I’ll Make Me a World: Stories of African-American Artists and Community”, for which he received The George Peabody Award.
 In addition, he co-produced a couple of documentary productions for the small and big screen, one of which received an Emmy (Spike Lee Presents Mike Tyson) and another one was nominated for an Academy Award (Four Little Girls).
+His recent award-winning spate of films include MLK/FBI, and Blood Brothers.
 There is no doubt that Mr. Pollard has spent his life working on black people’s progress and showcase through documentaries and film in general.

 Alice Elliott is a successful writer, director, producer, cinematographer and an adjuct professor at the NYU School of Continuing Education - she is a strong advocate for the disabled and minorities, along with a founding member of New Day Films (an educational film distribution cooperative)